 Step 5.
 Evaluation and Closing

-- Consultants offer recommendations for continued success.
+- Closing Meeting: Leadership, HR, and OE Consultants discuss outcomes and recommendations for continued success.